ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-3.md

 Now, build the DLL by clicking Build/Build solution.
 The DLL should be located in the <platform (x64 or arm64>\<configuration (Debug or Release)> folder, which may appear as Arm64EC.Porting.MSBuild\x64\Debug.

 To port this library to Arm64EC, you need to configure the target platform.
-To do so, click Configuration Manager... from the drop-down menu:
+To do this, click Configuration Manager... from the drop-down menu:

 ![fig9](figures/09.png)